-- type of aids, magnetic variation to the nearest degree, as appropriate, and type of supported operation for ILS/MLS, basic GNSS, SBAS, and GBAS and for VOR/ILS/MLS also station declination to the nearest degree used for technical line-up of the aid; - (2) identification, if required;
+- (1) until 3 November 2021, type of aids, magnetic variation to the nearest degree, as appropriate, and type of supported operation for ILS/MLS, basic GNSS, SBAS, and GBAS and for VOR/ILS/MLS also station declination to the nearest degree used for technical line-up of the aid:

+- (1) as of 4 November 2021,

+- a) type of aids;

-- (3) frequency(ies), channel number(s), service provider, and reference path identifier(s) (RPI), as appropriate; - (4) hours of operation, as appropriate; - (5) geographical coordinates in degrees, minutes, seconds and tenths of seconds of the position of the transmitting antenna, as appropriate; - (6) elevation of the transmitting antenna of DME to the nearest 30 m (100 ft) and of DME/P to the nearest 3 m (10 ft), elevation of GBAS reference point to the nearest metre or foot, and the ellipsoid height of the point to the nearest metre or foot.
-For SBAS, the ellipsoid height of the landing threshold point (LTP) or the fictitious threshold point (FTP) to the nearest metre or foot; - (7) service volume radius from the GBAS reference point to the nearest kilometre or nautical mile; and - (8) remarks.
+- b) magnetic variation to the nearest degree, as appropriate; - c) type of supported operation for ILS/MLS/GLS, basic GNSS and SBAS; - d) classification for ILS; - e) facility classification and approach facility designation(s) for GBAS; and - f) for VOR/ILS/MLS also station declination to the nearest degree used for technical line-up of the aid; - (2) identification, if required; - (3) frequency(ies), channel number(s), service provider, and reference path identifier(s) (RPI), as appropriate; - (4) hours of operation, as appropriate; - (5) geographical coordinates in degrees, minutes, seconds and tenths of seconds of the position of the transmitting antenna, as appropriate; - (6) elevation of the transmitting antenna of DME to the nearest 30 m (100 ft) and of DME/P to the nearest 3 m (10 ft), elevation of GBAS reference point to the nearest metre or foot, and the ellipsoid height of the point to the nearest metre or foot.
+For SBAS, the ellipsoid height of the landing threshold point (LTP) or the fictitious threshold point (FTP) to the nearest metre or foot; - (7) service volume radius from the GBAS reference point to the nearest kilometre or nautical mile; - (8) remarks.